Pathoschild/smapi-mod-dump/source/Birthday Mail/README.md

 # Legal:
 * You may use this code without explicit permission as long as you credit the original creator (Kathryn Hazuka)
-* If you would like to add this mod to a bundle, please contact me first through skype: neborak1, and credit the original creator (Kathryn Hazuka)
+* If you would like to add this mod to a bundle, please contact me first through discord: GosuKitten#6039, and credit the original creator (Kathryn Hazuka)